CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-03-31-PLP-is-inference-time-approximation-of-free-energy.md

 A small number of trajectories dominate before the system has explored enough of the space.

-The free-energy perspective suggests a principled fix: start from a high-entropy, low-$\beta$ regime and only gradually sharpen the potential.
+The free-energy perspective suggests a principled fix: start from a high-entropy, low-$$\beta$$ regime and only gradually sharpen the potential.
 Temperature schedules then become a controlled way of delaying commitment in a noisy planning problem.

 ## From free energy to a decomposition policy